Farfetch/rules-framework/CONTRIBUTING.md

     $ git push origin my-branch
     ```

-1. Open a pull request with your changes targeting to `luispfgarces/rules-framework:master`.
-Link any issues solved on pull request.
+1. Open a pull request with your changes targeting to `Farfetch/rules-framework:master`.
+Link any issues solved on the pull request.

-1. Changes will be automatically run though Appveyor CI (build + test + SonarQube upload) for your pull request.
-Please make sure all checks are green on GitHub.
+1. Changes will automatically run through GitHub actions build (build + test) for your pull request.
+Also, Codacy will detect the pull request and subsequent changes, and will perform static analysis on changes.
+Please make sure all checks are green on pull request.

 1. Changes might be suggested or requested.
 If that happens, please make sure to have all tests passing after changes are done.